The future of healthcare

 The future of biosensing

-Biomedical technologies are developing fast and the future possiblities for biosensing are endless.
+Biomedical technologies are developing fast and the future possibilities for biosensing are endless.
 Health care becomes more personal and is delivered even at home, using small handheld biosensors.
-A next step is to make biosensors so small that they can be worn on or in the body, to get real-time continuous data in an easy way.
+The next step is to make biosensors so small that they can be worn on or in the body, to get real-time continuous data in an easy way.
 Such on-body sensors are already available for measuring glucose, but not for other molecules.
 The aim in the coming years is to develop biosensors for many more molecules and many more diseases!

-A rapid check up kit for use at any place, or a small sensor that you can wear and that monitors your health; What once sounded like science-fiction, will become closer to reality than ever before.
+A rapid check-up kit for use at any place, or a small sensor that you can wear and that monitors your health; What once sounded like science-fiction, will become closer to reality than ever before.